If you are an undergraduate with a piece of research that you’re proud of—or you’re a lecturer with students like that—please read on!

 How to apply

-(stating whether they would like to apply for one or both events and whether they would like to do a talk or a poster).
+(stating which events they would like to apply to and whether they would like to do a talk or a poster).

 Students who are interested in finding out more

 After 19 November, the abstracts will be judged by a panel from across Newcastle University, who will decide which twelve students the University will sponsor.
 Staff reviewers are required to help review a selection of abstracts.
-If you could help find out more here
+If you could help find out more in this blog post.

 The University can only nominate two students for Posters in Parliament, therefore the best two abstracts will be chosen.
 Students who have applied for both events and are selected for a scholarship but are not nominated for Posters in Parliament will therefore be awarded a scholarship to attend BCUR.

-Those students will then need to submit their abstracts to BCUR’s own judging, by a deadline in December.
+Those students will then need to submit their abstracts to BCUR’s own judging, by 5 January 2020.
 Based on past experience, though, anyone who wins funding from Newcastle University will be admitted to the conference with no problem.

 Please submit your research, if you’re eligible, or encourage eligible students to submit, if you’re a lecturer!
 It’s a great opportunity to try doing what most people have to do throughout their careers, in academia or outside it: present information to audiences.
-And having got Newcastle sponsorship to attend (worth at least £200 per student, depending on the cost of their travel) is also great for their CV.
+Being able to say you have won Newcastle sponsorship to attend (worth at least £200 per student, depending on the cost of their travel) is also great for their CV.